bitwalker/toml-elixir/README.md

   files for configuration!)
 - Parser is written by hand to take advantage of various optimizations.

+## Comparison To Other Libraries

+I compared `toml` to four other libraries:

+- `toml_elixir`
+- `tomlex`
+- `jerry`
+- `etoml`

+Of these four, none correctly implement the 0.5.0 specification.
+Either they are targeting older versions of the spec (in `etoml`, it is built against pre-0.1), are not fully implemented (i.e. don't support all features), or have bugs which prevent them from properly parsing a 0.5.0 example file (the `test/fixtures/example.toml` file in this repository).

+If you are looking for a TOML library, at present `toml` is the only one which full implements the spec and correctly parses `example.toml`.

 ## Installation

 This library is available on Hex as `:toml`, and can be added to your deps like so: